Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

-We hit an important milestone last night when the total number of unique users on our site hit the 100 thousand mark.
+We hit an important milestone last night when the total number of unique users on our site reached the 100,000 mark.

 100K readers on Stuck in Iceland.

 The best part is more than one thousand people find articles on our site through Google search every week or some 150 – 200 each day.
 We have to admit that we are a bit taken aback by these numbers since we only launched this indie travel blog in September 2012.
 We are extremely busy in our day jobs and have strictly worked on the site when it does not interfere with our day jobs or our personal lives.
-So we are thankful to all of the people that have visited our site for the past two and half year.
+We are thankful to all the people who have visited our site over the past two and a half years.
 We hope that the content here inspired you to visit Iceland or helped you to find great places to visit or fun things to do.
-Indeed if you did, please let us know by sending us an e-mail or commenting below.
+Indeed, if you did, please let us know by emailing us.
 We would love to hear from you.

 Glow from the volcanic eruption in Holuhraun is reflected in the Jokulsarlon glacial lagoon and in the heavens